Cassini23/drag-and-drop/README.md

 5. Bidders
 6. Rules

-There is some degree of implementation
+There is some degree of implementation.
+The file is under exercise 2/main.js